waifuai/quantum-circuit-optimization/src/data_generation/README.md

 # Quantum Circuit Dataset Generator

-This package demonstrates generating random quantum circuits using Cirq, simulating them (with noise), and optimizing them.
+This package demonstrates generating random quantum circuits using Cirq, simulating them (with noise), optimizing them using basic Cirq routines, and saving the data.

 ## Directory Structure